21st

 When the

-date was finalized for the consecration / Kumbhabhishekam, Rajasimha heard Lord
+date was finalised for the consecration / Kumbhabhishekam, Rajasimha heard Lord

 Shiva’s heavenly voice asking him to postpone the consecration date, as Lord Shiva